charliepark/fat_fingers/README.md

 ### Let's help our users!

-Just a few minutes ago, I got a "message failed to deliver" e-mail.
+Just a few minutes ago, I got a "message failed to deliver" email.
 Why?
-The user had entered in their e-mail address incorrectly. something@something.cm.
+The user had entered in their email address incorrectly. something@something.cm.
 I mean, really. "cm"?
 Whatever.
 It happens.

-So, now there's a bit of a hassle, where I have to fix their e-mail in the system, then re-initiate whatever process sent them that e-mail.
+So, now there's a bit of a hassle, where I have to fix their email in the system, then re-initiate whatever process sent them that email.

 That's needless work.

-**Fat Fingers is simply a Ruby gem with a single method that cleans up e-mail typos.**
+**Fat Fingers is simply a Ruby gem with a single method that cleans up email typos.**

 It extends String objects with a method called `clean_up_typoed_email`.

-All you need to do is attach that method to the user's e-mail address before you save them in the system.
+All you need to do is attach that method to the user's email address before you save them in the system.

-For example, when you're creating a new user, you'll clean up the e-mail with something like this:
+For example, when you're creating a new user, you'll clean up the email with something like this:

     @user.email = params[:email].clean_up_typoed_email